syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/ListView/Styles-and-Appearance.md

 <tr>
 <td>
 e-m-grouped</td><td>
-This class is applied to the grouped ListView container &lt;div&gt; and ul element inside the grouped ListView container.</td></tr>
+This class is applied to the grouped ListView container <div> and ul element inside the grouped ListView container.</td></tr>
 <tr>
 <td>
 e-m-grouplist</td><td>
-This class is applied to the root &lt;div&gt; element inside the grouped ListView container.</td></tr>
+This class is applied to the root <div> element inside the grouped ListView container.</td></tr>
 <tr>
 <td>
 e-m-groupdiv</td><td>
-This class is applied to all &lt;div&gt; elements that are root elements of individual groups in the ListView control.</td></tr>
+This class is applied to all <div> elements that are root elements of individual groups in the ListView control.</td></tr>
 <tr>
 <td>
 e-m-grouptitle</td><td>
-This class is applied to title &lt;div&gt; elements of individual groups in the ListView control.</td></tr>
+This class is applied to title <div> elements of individual groups in the ListView control.</td></tr>
 <tr>
 <td>
 e-m-list</td><td>